byu/langis/README.markdown

     end

     for_sink :log_to_redis do
-      run Langis::Sinks.redis REDIS_DB, 'myapp:event_logs'
+      run Langis::Sinks.redis(REDIS_DB, 'myapp:event_logs',
+        :transform => :to_json)
     end

-Note that you can reuse the same Redis connection between the Redis sink and the Resque sink.
+Note that one can reuse the same Redis connection between the Redis sink and the Resque sink.

+    # Do this in the initialization before Langis Dsl configuration.
     REDIS_DB = Redis.new
     Resque.redis = REDIS_DB

+    # And in the Langis Dsl:
+    for_sink :log_to_redis do
+      run Langis::Sinks.redis REDIS_DB, 'myapp:event_logs'
+    end

 Running EventMachine in Webservers
 ==================================